-F. J. Duarte is a laser physicist with interests in experimental physics and related theory.
-He introduced the generalized multiple-prism grating dispersion theory, has made various unique contributions to the physics and architecture of tunable laser oscillators, discovered polymer-nanoparticle gain media, demonstrated low-divergence high-visibilty coherent emission from electrically-pumped organic semiconductors, has pioneered the use of Dirac's quantum notation in classical optics, and derived the probability amplitude for quantum entanglement from quantum interferometric principles, à la Dirac.
-The initial phase of this work led to the introduction of quantum interferometric techniques in the American imaging industry (Eastman Kodak Company, 1987).
+F. J. Duarte is a laser physicist with interests in experimental physics and related theory who has made a number of original contributions to the fields of tunable lasers and quantum optics.
+He introduced the generalized multiple-prism grating dispersion theory, has made various unique innovations to the physics and architecture of tunable laser oscillators, discovered polymer-nanoparticle gain media, demonstrated low-divergence high-visibilty coherent emission from electrically-pumped organic semiconductors, has pioneered the use of Dirac's quantum notation in classical optics, and derived the probability amplitude for quantum entanglement from quantum interferometric principles, à la Dirac.
+The initial phase of his work, on quantum N-slit interferometry, led to the introduction of highly-expanded beam (2000:1) quantum interferometric techniques for microscopy and nanoscopy in the American imaging industry (Eastman Kodak Company, 1987).

 Duarte studied physics and mathematics at Macquarie University (Sydney Australia) where he was, as an undergraduate, a student of the quantum physicist J. C. Ward.
 At Macquarie he graduated with First Class Honours in physics and was also awarded a Ph.D. in physics for his research on optically-pumped molecular lasers.
 His career history includes appointments with Macquarie University, The University of New South Wales, The University of Alabama, State University of New York, the Photographic Research Laboratories, the Imaging Research Laboratories (both at the Eastman Kodak Company), the US Army Missile Command, and the US Army Space and Missile Defense Command (as a research analyst).
 He has also held honorary appointments at Macquarie University and The University of New Mexico.
 During the 1987-1992 period he was chairman of the Lasers series of conferences that focused on SDI research and has served on the editorial boards of Applied Optics, Optics & Photonics News, and Optics Letters.
 In 2006 he founded Interferometric Optics and he is also a Principal Research Scientist at The University of Alabama in Huntsville.